Sompandey01/DevOps-Blogs/cm3h9db93000g09lha8rzdpim.md

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1731507037407/5c074738-0f98-4a38-b34e-956c110b7636.png align="center")

-5. Since we terminated the Mumbai server health check now divert all the traffics to N. Virginia server or we can say the healthy server.
+5. Since we terminated the Mumbai server health check will now divert all the traffics to N. Virginia server or we can say the healthy server.
 Try to access your server and see the magic.

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1731507186987/8bde2a7a-7130-463e-8707-8af2d1dabac6.png align="left")